garfix/nli-go/doc/remarks.md

+# 2020-02-16

+With all the preparatory work, NOT was quite straightforward!

 # 2020-02-15

 I wanted to finish the story in the previous entry with "Moving the grammar rule np() -> she() up a few lines did the